 In collaboration with Professor Jing Wu, Jiangnan University, Wuxi, China, we are investigating the industrial production of extracellular enzymes in E. coli capable of degradation of plant cellulosic biomass into food and/or fuel sources.
 As the most abundant biopolymer on earth, cellulose is an attractive source for production of simple carbohydrates.

-- 2013 Top Five Innovations in the WORLD by The Scientist
+- 2013 Top Five Innovations in the WORLD by The Scientist, The Scientist

 Wu, Jing, Galina Ya.
 Sheflyan and Ronald W. Woodard, Biochemical Journal, 390, 583-590 (2005) “Bacillus subtilis 3-deoxy-D-arabino-heptulosonate 7-phosphate synthase revisited: resolution of two long-standing enigmas.”

 Meredith, Timothy C., Parag Aggarwal, Uwe Mamat, Buko Lindner, and Ronald W. Woodard, ACS-Chemical Biology, 1, 33-42 (2006) “Redefining the Requisite Lipopolysaccharide Structure in Escherichia coli.”

 Mamat, Uwe, Timothy C. Meredith, Parag Aggarwal, Annika Kühl, Paul Kirchhoff, Buko Lindner, Anna Hanuszkiewicz, Jin Sun, Otto Holst, and Ronald W. Woodard, Mol Microbiol., 67(3), 633-648 (2008) “Single Amino Acid Substitutions in either YhjD or MsbA confer Viability to 3-deoxy-D-manno-oct-2-ulosonic acid-depleted Escherichia coli.”